DigitalCommons/property-boundaries-service/readme.md

 - `npm run download` to download the INSPIRE data for each council, transform it to GeoJSON, and store the JSON files in the `/geojson` folder.
 - `npm run analyse` to run the analysis script.
 - `npm run plot` to plot the results of the analysis script.
-- `npm serve` or `npm dev:serve` to start the server responding to api requests.
+- `npm run serve` or `npm run dev:serve` to start the server responding to api requests.

 ## Useful dev commands

 - `npx sequelize-cli db:migrate:undo:all` to reset database migrations

+## Ownerships + INSPIRE updates pipeline

+All of the pipeline-related code is in the `src/pipeline` directory.
+The pipeline can be triggered by a `run-pipeline` GET request.
+The resulting data for a pipeline can be found in the `analysis` folder in the project's root folder, in a directory whose name includes the pipeline's time and unique key.

 ## TODO

+- Use a logging library (e.g. Winston) to log the results of pipelines into a dedicated file for each pipeline run.
+This will give us more control than piping to files using shell commands.

 - Fully spec the behaviour of the pipeline, in particular the matching algorithm for INSPIRE polygons, then add unit tests for this spec